rich-hart/presentation_notes/pres.md

 __Good documentation is an engineering problem and needs to be prioritized__

-Writing documentation requires dedicate time in your product development cycle.
+Writing documentation requires dedicate time in your development cycle.

 ## ReadMe Driven Development *